benjisidi/haven/adventure-9-towards-the-duskspire.md

 ### Scene 4.5: Tix

 Tix is an adventurer from the Glittering Sands.
-They are a Leonin hoping to join the Dark Scarab, the Sultan's
+They are a Leonin hoping to join the Dark Scarab, the Sultan's elite unit.

 ### **Scene 5: Giants!**